thinkneverland/docs/sole/getting-started.md

 # Getting Started with Sole

-This guide will walk you through setting up and using Sole in your Laravel application.
+This guide will help you get started with Sole by walking you through installation and basic usage.

 ## Installation

-1. Install the package via Composer:
+1. Install Sole via Composer:

 ```bash
 composer require thinkneverland/sole